Calibishi/TryHackMe-Journey/README.md

 # ARP (Address Resolution Protocol) (8/2)

-- tech in charge of allowing devices (Mac Address) to idendify themselves on the a network (IP Address).
+- tech that lets devices (IP Address) find the MAC Address of other devices.
 - cache: a ledger to store information on.
-In ARP context, the cache holds the names of all the devices on the network.
+In ARP context, it's a ledger of IP to MAC info for quick lookups.
-- ARP Request and Reply
+- ARP Request and Reply to identify devices on a network.

 # DHCP (Dynamic Host Configuration Protocol)